 Answer: Our trademark form offers the option to only hire us for a search (and the accompanying legal opinion) for $299.
 If the results of that search are largely negative, you may have us perform a second search and give you a second legal opinion for free.

 Question: What if I pay for a Value or Safe package, but I don’t end up filing a trademark for whatever reason?

 Answer: If you change your mind about filing a trademark application after we perform a conflict search for you (or after we perform both the first conflict search and the free backup conflict search), you are entitled to a partial refund.
 For the Value package, we will keep $299 for the conflict search and will refund $375 to you for the filing and monitoring ($750 if you paid for both a word mark and logo).
-For the Safe package, we will keep $399 for the conflict search and Markhound Watch subscription, and will refund $575 for the filing and legal briefs portion of the package.
+For the Safe package, we will keep $399.
 Any additional fees paid to add logos or good/service classes on will also be refunded.
 If you ordered the trademark document bundle, that $75 fee will not be refunded.
 If you paid $200 for an expedited Value or Safe package, you’ll get $100 of that back.

 Question: What if both the first search and the second search result in negative opinions?
 Can I get more searches?